spacelift-io/user-documentation/docs/product/support/statement-of-support.md

 ### Free Users

 Technical and general support for those using the Free version of Spacelift is “Community First”.
-Like many other free SaaS products, users are first directed to find support through community sources such as the following:
+Like many other free SaaS products, users are first directed to find support through community resources such as the following:

 - Spacelift Documentation: Extensive documentation on anything and everything Spacelift.
 - Stack Overflow: Please search for similar issues before posting your own, as there's a good chance someone else had the same issue as you and has already found a solution.